zaidalhuda/ai-in-teaching/README.md

 **Generate Discussion Questions**
 ```
 Create 5 age-appropriate questions about AI ethics for [course level]:
-Focus on privacy, fairness, responsible use, and cultural sensitivity.
+Focus on privacy, fairness, responsible use, cultural sensitivity, and information currency.
 Build from basic understanding to deeper thinking.
-Include perspectives from different cultural contexts.
+Include perspectives from different cultural contexts and time periods.
 Use accessible English for ESL students.
 ```